garygarygogogo/GLQSCA/README.md

 > sh ./scripts/train.sh
 > ```

 For testing, you have to prepare a pretrained model.
 You can train one by yourself.
-We will upload the pretrained models if the paper is accepted.
 > ```bash
 > sh ./scripts/test.sh
 > ```